AnnieCat73/knitting-pro-website/README.md

 ### Useful resources

-This project was one of the challenged I had to complete from Kevin Powell’s CSS Demystified course.
+This project was one of the challenges I had to complete from Kevin Powell’s CSS Demystified course.

 ## Author